maniartech/InternetObject-js/README.md

 ## Internet Object TypeScript/JavaScript Parser

-### ⚠ NOT YET READY - This project is under heavy development
+### ⚠ NOT YET READY - This project is under active development!
+Don't use it.

 ```JS
 import InternetObject from 'internet-object'